ubc/fantastic-dollop/api/README.md

 ##### Add Dependency

 If the dependency is needed in production, add it to `requirements/base.in`.
-If the dependency is only used for testing, add it to `requirements/test.in`.
-If you do not specify a version limit, then it'll pull in the latest version.
+If the dependency is only used for development, add it to `requirements/development.in`.
+If you do not specify a version limit, then it'll pull in the latest version. `pip-compile` will lock down the version for you when it generates the corresponding requirements txt file.

 After updating the requirements file, you need to compile and sync it.
 For example, if you updated `requirements/base.in`, you need to compile `requirements/base.txt` with this command: